Marvin510/ChicagoSpeedViolations/README.md

 ![Pic4](https://github.com/Marvin510/ChicagoSpeedViolations/blob/master/Images/Pic4.png "zip code")

 I then proceeded to think of Wards rather than zip codes and created a visualization that showed violations by Wards.

-Here is where, I found my intersting finding.
-There is only 2 Wards not controlled by Democrats, one of them is an Independent and the other is a Republican.
-The Ward with the highest amount of vioalations is represented an Independent.
+Here is where I found my intersting finding; there are only 2 Wards not controlled by Democrats, one of them is an Independent and the other is a Republican.
+The Ward with the highest amount of vioalations is represented by an Independent.

 I thought this was a very intersting finding that does not imply or claim anything but is something I was not expecting.

 ![FinalPic2](https://github.com/Marvin510/ChicagoSpeedViolations/blob/master/Images/FinalPic%232.png "Visualization#2")

 ### Future enhancements
+ - I would like to explore demographics of this Ward
+ - I would like to see if this Ward differs from others on socio economic factors

 ### The making process of visualization #3

-### Future enhancements

 ### The making process summary

-I had to retrieve information from multiple sources, combined all into a spreadsheet and then I had a hard time mapping and joining the tables.
+- I had to retrieve information from multiple sources, combined all into a spreadsheet and then I had a hard time mapping and joining the tables.

-I had to physically draw the attributes I needed to analyze if joining the different data sets was feasible.
+- I had to physically draw the attributes I needed to analyze if joining the different data sets was feasible.

 ![joins](https://github.com/Marvin510/ChicagoSpeedViolations/blob/master/Images/Joins.png "joins")

+- Created bins for Harship Index

+- I also had to create calculated fields such as bins

+- Created IF statements to categorize rich or poor in the column called Harship Index.

 ###

-2- For visualization number two, I will try to find a correlation of income to violations.
-I will search for zip codes that differ in income and find how they differ in violations

 #References